serokell/blog-posts/structs-in-rust/article.md

 The most important lines in this snippet are those where we create `point` and `double_bool`.
 Because both `Point` and `DoubleBool` implement `Default`, we can invoke the `default()` method of the `Default` trait in each case to generate an empty value of type `Point` and `DoubleBool` respectively.

-*Exercise: try to remove explicit type annotations from lines 3 and 4 and see what the compiler tells you.*
+*Exercise: remove explicit type annotations from lines 3 and 4 and see what the compiler tells you.
+Why so?*

 ## Struct methods